phonghuule/textract-comprehend/README.md

 ![](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2019/10/29/NLPTextractComprehend7.png)

 Uploading the data to S3 triggers a Lambda S3 event notification to invoke a Lambda function.
-You can find event triggers configured in your Amazon S3 bucket properties under Advanced settings-> Events.
+You can find event triggers configured in your Amazon S3 bucket properties under ``Properties-> Event notifications``.
 You will see a Lambda function starting with `document-search-blog-ComprehendKeyPhraseAnalysis-<Random string>`.
 This Lambda function performs the following:

 -   Extracts text from images using Amazon Textract.
 -   Performs key phrase extraction using Amazon Comprehend.